Reasonable-Solutions/kubel/README.md

 - quick run shell-command
 - scale replicas
 - multiple kubel buffers, each one with different context, namespace, and resource.
+- live stream of Events for the current namespace (`M-x kubel-namespace-show-live-events`)

 ## Installation